Igoumenitsa is the largest port in western Greece, serving about 2.5 million passengers annually.

 There are regular ferries from Igoumenitsa traveling to ports on the north as well as on the south of Italy.
 Below, you can find detailed information about Igoumenitsa crossings:

-- Ferry from Igoumenitsa to Venice: there is usually 1 weekly ferry from Igoumenitsa to Venice. Τhe duration of the ferry ride is around 24 hours.
+- Ferry from Igoumenitsa to Venice: there are usually 2 weekly ferries from Igoumenitsa to Venice. Τhe duration of the ferry ride is around 24 hours.

 - Ferry from Igoumenitsa to Brindisi: the Igoumenitsa-Brindisi ferry crossing is one of the most popular.
-It is usually available with 1-2 daily sailings, with the trip duration being around 9 to 9.5 hours.
+It is usually available with 1-2 daily sailings, with the trip duration being around 8 to 9 hours.

 Ferries from Igoumenitsa to the Ionian Islands